Newcomer Business & Enterprise Support & Training

 In this stage the new business or enterprise will meet with their Business Development Facilitator (Business Consultant) once per month or as needed to help monitor regular as well as unanticipated events, and assure that the operation is moving forward in a stable manner.
 These meetings can take place on-site or at SEED’s offices, and SEED suggests they continue for the first year of operation.
 Although SEED’s staff will be available on an ongoing basis, the purpose of this stage is to develop the participant’s self-reliance so that their work with SEED will come to a natural end with the target being at completion of the first year’s operations.

-Eligibility Criteria for SEED’s programs:
+Eligibility criteria for SEED’s programs:

-- must be a resident of Winnipeg
+- must be a resident of Manitoba

-- must fall within our Low Income Cut Off guidelines or face barriers to employment (ask SEED staff for details)
+- must fall within our Low Income Cut Off guidelines or face barriers to employment

 - have a business idea that will help create a stronger and healthier community